The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Definable Boolean algebras with the Nikodym property and without the Grothendieck property

 Theorem \ref{thm:p_ideal_nik_equivalences} will be frequently used in the sequel; for its particular applications to the class of so-called density ideals on $\omega$, see Corollaries \ref{cor:not_lek_z_web_nik} and \ref{cor:density_nik_strong_web}.

-\begin{example} Theorem \ref{thm:p_ideal_nik_equivalences} does not hold anymore if one drops the assumption that $\iI$ is a P-ideal.
-Namely, as described in \cite[Sections 3 and 6.3]{MS24}, there are free filters $\fF$ on $\omega$ such that the spaces $S_\fF^*$ contain non-eventually constant convergent sequences, but the spaces $N_\fF$ do not have the bounded Josefson--Nissenzweig property (recall Definition \ref{def:bjnp}).
-Consequently, for those filters $\fF$, the algebras $\aA_\fF/Fin$, $\aA_\fF$, and the ideals $\fF^*$ do not have the Nikodym property, but, by \cite[Proposition 6.1]{Zuc25}, the spaces $N_\fF$ do have the finitely supported Nikodym property. \end{example}

-\begin{example} A careful reader has though surely noticed that the argument for implication (3)$\Rightarrow$(6) is superfluous in the proof of Theorem \ref{thm:p_ideal_nik_equivalences}, as this implication follows from combinations of other ones.
+\begin{example} A careful reader has surely noticed that the argument for implication (3)$\Rightarrow$(6) is superfluous in the proof of Theorem \ref{thm:p_ideal_nik_equivalences}, as this implication follows from combinations of other ones, whose proofs are also given.
 We provided it however deliberately in order to show that the assumption that the considered ideal $\iI$ is a P-ideal is actually not required for the validity of equivalences (3)$\Leftrightarrow$(6), (1)$\Leftrightarrow$(4), and (2)$\Leftrightarrow$(5) (which can be proved in a similar but easier way as (3)$\Leftrightarrow$(6)).
-This way we obtain that every maximal ideal $\iI$ on $\omega$ has the web Nikodym property, since for such $\iI$ we have $\wo=\aA_{\iI^*}$ and the $\sigma$-field $\wo$ has the latter property (by L\'opez-Pellicer \cite{LP97}).
+Based on that, we obtain, e.g., that every maximal ideal $\iI$ on $\omega$ has the web Nikodym property, since for such $\iI$ we have $\aA_{\iI^*}=\wo$ and the $\sigma$-field $\wo$ has the latter property (by L\'opez-Pellicer \cite{LP97}), strengthening Corollary \ref{cor:maximal_ideal_nik}.
 In particular, by an argument as in Example \ref{example:nonppoint_nikodym}, we get that there are $2^\frakc$ many non-isomorphic maximal ideals with the web Nikodym property (and which are not P-ideals). \end{example}

+\begin{example} However, in general, Theorem \ref{thm:p_ideal_nik_equivalences} does not hold anymore if one drops the assumption that $\iI$ is a P-ideal.
+Namely, as described in \cite[Sections 4 and 6.3]{MS24}, there are free filters $\fF$ on $\omega$ such that the spaces $S_\fF^*$ contain non-eventually constant convergent sequences, but the spaces $N_\fF$ do not have the bounded Josefson--Nissenzweig property (recall Definition \ref{def:bjnp}).
+Consequently, for those filters $\fF$, the algebras $\aA_\fF/Fin$, $\aA_\fF$, and the ideals $\fF^*$ do not have the Nikodym property, but, by \cite[Proposition 6.1]{Zuc25}, the spaces $N_\fF$ do have the finitely supported Nikodym property.
+A similar example is also given in Remark \ref{rem:lacunary}. \end{example}

-By \cite[Proposition 5.2]{Zuc25}, given two filters $\fF$ and $\gG$ on $\omega$ such that $\fF\le_K\gG$, if $N_\gG$ does not have the finitely supported Nikodym property, then $N_\fF$ does not either.
-Our last example shows that this does not hold for the Nikodym property of ideals.
+By \cite[Proposition 5.2]{Zuc25}, given two filters $\fF$ and $\gG$ on $\omega$ such that $\fF\le_K\gG$, if $N_\gG$ does not have the finitely supported Nikodym property, then $N_\fF$ does not have it either.
+Our last example shows that this does not hold for the general Nikodym property of ideals.